AkshayCdr/bharath-cab/README.md

 ## functional requirements

 #### customers

+- Customer should be able to pick source and destination of the ride
 - Customers should be able to get ETA and pricing information of ride .
 - Customers should be able to book a cab to a destination.
+- Customer should be able to cancel the ride
 - Customers should be able to see the location of the driver.

 #### Drivers